yewstack/yew/examples/boids/README.md

 ## Running

-Run a debug version of this application:
+Run this application with the trunk development server:

 ```bash
 trunk serve --open